Ashfall (film): Production

 Production on Ashfall ended on 21 July after five months of filming.

+Kim Yong-hwa was in charge of production, and Dexter Studio, represented by Kim Yong-hwa, was in charge of VFX and co-produced and distributed with CJ.
+It is a co-directed work by Lee Hae-joon and Kim Byung-seo.

 Release

 The film was released 19 December 2019 in South Korea.
 Internationally, it was released on 20 December in the United States, 24 December in Taiwan, 1 January 2020 in Hong Kong, 2 January in Singapore and Malaysia, 8 January in Indonesia, the day after in Thailand and Australia, and 31 January in Vietnam.